 When proteinuria is severe (greater than 3.5g/day), it is called nephrotic syndrome.
-Nephrotic syndrome consists of a set of symptoms, and may occur as a consequence of any of the various diseases that affect the filtration membrane.
+Nephrotic syndrome consists of a set of signs and symptoms, and may occur as a consequence of any of the various diseases that affect the filtration membrane.
 Excessive proteinuria causes a low level of protein in the plasma.
 This combined with sodium retention leads to edema.
-Other symptoms of nephrotic syndrome are hyperlipidemia and hypertension.
+Other signs of nephrotic syndrome are hyperlipidemia and hypertension.

 The degree of proteinuria is a good predictor for the progression of chronic renal disease.
 This is due to the fact that high levels of protein in the filtrate have a damaging effect on the renal tubules.
 Increased endocytosis of protein by renal tubular cells ultimately stimulates inflammation and fibrosis, and leads to the loss of nephrons.

 Because of this pathogenic effect of filtered protein, treatments that decrease proteinuria will have a renoprotective effect.
 Good control of blood pressure is important.
 Several major studies have shown that drugs that block the renin-angiotensin-aldosterone system (RAAS) (ACE inhibitors, angiotensin II receptor blockers) are particularly effective at reducing proteinuria.
 These drugs appear to be helpful even beyond their effect on blood pressure, and this is because of the specific effects of angiotensin II within the kidney.
 One effect is that the efferent arteriole vasoconstricts more in response to angiotensin II, and so blocking the RAAS prevents excessive pressure in the glomerular capillaries.
 Another is that angiotensin II causes changes in the renal corpuscle that affect the permeability and selectivity of the filtration membrane.